New Army: Hubei

-Zhang Zhidong had raised 11,500 new-style troops by 1904 but these did not conform to the regulations of organisation dictated to him instead he raised only 2 regiments of infantry and smaller support units divided into 2 brigades though these troops were a mix of trained men and raw recruits they still remained far superior to all other troops in the Yangtze river valley.
-Zhang noting the strategic position of Huguang stated that he should have 3 or 4 divisions but this was beyond his financial capacity and instead proposed raising 1 division and 1 mixed brigade of reduced strength before an eventual expansion to 2 full divisions when funding was available.
-Zhang taking into account the numerous hills and waterways of Huguang aimed to reduce non-combatants especially logistical troops and replace field with mountain guns this would reduce his division to 12,071 and his brigades to 5,180 a reduction of several hundred men in each and be over 300,000 taels cheaper this was approved by the throne and Zhang was allowed to form his smaller division and mixed brigade.
-The division was ready by April 1906 and the mixed brigade by the end of the year there was also an additional 18,000 soldiers in Hubei not including police forces or militia a reminder of the main issue facing the Qing where insufficient funding was due to the number of old troops needed to keep the peace and therefore halting the formation of new style troops who were needed to protect the country.
+Zhang Zhidong had raised 11,500 new-style troops by 1904, but these did not conform to the regulations of organisation dictated to him.
+Instead, he raised only 2 regiments of infantry and smaller support units divided into 2 brigades.
+Though these troops were a mix of trained men and raw recruits, they still remained far superior to all other troops in the Yangtze River Valley.
+Zhang, noting the strategic position of Huguang, stated that he should have 3 or 4 divisions, but this was beyond his financial capacity and instead proposed raising 1 division and 1 mixed brigade of reduced strength before an eventual expansion to 2 full divisions when funding became possible.
+Zhang, taking into account the numerous hills and waterways of Huguang, aimed to reduce non-combatants, especially logistical troops, and replace field guns with mountain guns.
+This would reduce his division to 12,071 and his brigades to 5,180 men each, a reduction of several hundred men which would be over 300,000 taels cheaper.
+This was approved by the throne and Zhang was allowed to form his smaller division and mixed brigade.
+The division was ready by April 1906 and the mixed brigade by the end of the year.
+There were also an additional 18,000 soldiers in Hubei not including police forces or militia, a reminder of the main issue facing the Qing: insufficient funding due to the number of outdated troops needed to keep the peace, thereby halting the formation of modernised units needed to protect the country.

 Other provinces

-In Jiangsu the 7th division remained understrength at only brigade strength (~5000 men), the 9th division at Nanjing was only 3 infantry regiments (~4500), the 10th division in Fuzhou contained 6 infantry and 1 artillery battalions and 2 engineer companies (~5,400).
-The 25th Brigade in Hunan was almost identical to the 10th division (~5,400).
-The 27th brigade in Jiangsu had 2 infantry regiments and an understrength cavalry squadron (~4,000), the 29th brigade at Kaifeng contained a mix of troops and on paper was at full-strength (~3,000).
-The 31st brigade in Anhui contained only 2,000 infantry.
-Other formations were authorised but did not exist, however there existed the 4,400 canton brigade and 6,400 men of the Guards who were considered modern troops too.
+In Jiangsu, the 7th Division remained understrength at only brigade strength (~5000 men).
+The 9th Division at Nanjing was only 3 infantry regiments (~4500) while the 10th Division in Fuzhou contained 6 infantry battalions, 1 artillery battalions and 2 engineer companies (~5,400).
+The 25th Brigade in Hunan was almost identical to the 10th Division (~5,400).
+The 27th Brigade in Jiangsu sported 2 infantry regiments and an understrength cavalry squadron (~4,000), while the 29th Brigade at Kaifeng contained a mix of troops and on paper was at full-strength (~3,000).
+The 31st Brigade in Anhui contained only 2,000 infantry.
+Other formations were authorised but did not exist, though there existed the 4,400-strong Canton Brigade and 6,400 men of the Guards who were considered modern troops in their own right.